Hisham's Palace: Mosaics

 The floor of the main bathing hall is covered with colorful geometric mosaics, at the center of which is a large kaleidoscope design.
 The enormous mosaic is divided into 25 square bays that are separated by pier clusters.
 A large variety of geometric designs cover the floor, which are rarely repeated.
 The colors used are primarily blue, red, green, yellow, and orange.
 After years of restoration funded by Japan, the mosaic covering 836 m2, one of the largest floor mosaics in the world, with more than five million distinctive pieces of stone from Palestine, was unveiled in October 2021.
 This floor mosaic is one of the largest that has survived from the ancient world.

 The most famous mosaic at the site is the "Tree of Life" mosaic in the diwan, or the private audience room, located in the northwestern corner of the main bathing hall.
-The semi-circle pavement mosaic depicts a fruiting tree with two unknowing gazelles on the left side and a lion attacking another gazelle on the right side.
+The pavement mosaic depicts a fruiting tree with two unknowing gazelles on the left side and a lion attacking another gazelle on the right side.
 It is a popular design throughout Islamic history in places like Northern Syria and Transjordan, and has been a popular topic of conversation as there are numerous theories related to its meaning.
 One idea is that the mosaic represents the peace that the caliph brought with his military prowess.
 Another idea stems from the border of the mosaic, which resembles the tassels of a curtain or drape.
 During the Umayyad, Abbasid, and Fatimid periods, court accounts recall that the caliphs sat behind curtains from where they appeared at specified moments in various rituals.
-The tassels that border the "Tree of Life" mosaic may suggest that the scene of the lion and gazelles should be understood through a lense of intimacy.
+The tassels that border the "Tree of Life" mosaic may suggest that the scene of the lion and gazelles should be understood through a lens of intimacy.

 All of the mosaics found at Hisham's Palace are of very high quality and feature a wide variety of colors and figural motifs.